berkayalkan/cmpe493-term/README.md

 python3 main.py
 ```
 *  For BM25:
+For creating BM25 model results in a pickle and to create results for TREC eval, run the following command:
 ```
+python3 bm25/bm25_operations.py
 ```
 *  For Rerank with BERT: <br/>
 First run following command to create BERT similarities dictionary: